The following action steps provide ideas to help keep employees engaged at work and with one another:

 - Why we need best friends at work [Gallup article, login required]

-- Beating Loneliness at work – January monthly learning challenge [LinkedIn Learning Path]
+- Beating Loneliness at Work [LinkedIn Learning Path]

 Demonstrate respect, grace, kindness, and forgiveness of yourself and others.